-The Global Innovation Scorecard was last produced by the Consumer Technology Association (CTA)® in 2019, where 61 countries and the European Union were rated across 14 technology and policy indicators that fuel innovation.
+The International Innovation Scorecard was last produced by the Consumer Technology Association (CTA)® in 2019, where 61 countries and the European Union were rated across 14 technology and policy indicators that fuel innovation.
 The countries who were identified as true innovators were given global publicity as “Innovation Champions” at CES 2019 in Las Vegas, where global leaders and over 6,000 media outlets attended.

 CTA uses a combination of country provided information and third-party publicly available sources of economic and societal information.
 The data individual countries submit is collected and verified for each of the technology categories.
 Based on our criteria, countries are awarded an overall score which determines their designation in the overall assessment.